 You should store margarine the same way you store butter.
 That means you should keep it in the fridge when not in use.

-If it gets too difficult to spread if refrigerated, you can use the same trick as with butter, that is cut a portion and keep it in a covered butter dish at room temperature.
+If margarine gets too difficult to spread if refrigerated, you can cut a portion and keep it in a covered butter dish at room temperature.
 Make sure you cut only as much margarine as you need for 2 to 3 days.

 Always keep margarine sealed or appropriately wrapped.
 If you expect to store a stick of margarine for a couple of weeks after opening, consider some extra wrapping.
 You can either use aluminum foil or put the stick into a freezer bag and squeeze out the air before sealing.